michael-lazar/rtv/CONTROLS.rst

 Submission Mode
 ---------------

-In addition to the basic commands, the following actions can be performed when you're viewing a **submission**.
+In addition to the basic commands, the following actions can be performed when you're viewing a submission.

 :``h`` or ``◄``: Return to the subreddit
 :``l`` or ``►``: Open the selected comment in a new window